 Xenakis – Birkett Long – Negligent Property Solicitor – Restaurant – Lease – Personal Guarantee – Failure to Advise of Risks.

-In the recently reported solicitor’s negligence case of Xenakis and Corke v Birkett Long LLP EWHC 171 (QB) the claimants appeared to have a good claim: the solicitor had been negligent and the court accepted that the claimants had – quite reasonably – incurred substantial costs as a result, which they would not have incurred had the solicitor not been negligent.
+In the solicitor’s negligence case of Xenakis and Corke v Birkett Long LLP EWHC 171 (QB) the claimants appeared to have a good claim: the solicitor had been negligent and the court accepted that the claimants had – quite reasonably – incurred substantial costs as a result, which they would not have incurred had the solicitor not been negligent.
 However, they did not recover their outlay, and the case usefully illustrates that what might appear to many to be a straightforward and strong professional negligence claim can in fact be quite the opposite.

 The claim concerned a property transaction entered into shortly before the start of the recent recession.
 The claimants were directors of a company (P&L) which operated a restaurant in Colchester.
 They lent money to P&L when necessary.
 They decided to open a second restaurant using a limited liability partnership (B&G).
 The claimants and P&L were partners in B&G.